AI harness engineering

 Footguns

-Architectural traps captured with file:line evidence.
+Architectural traps captured with semantic-anchor evidence.
 Stops the agent from hitting the same code landmine twice.

 Lessons